village-ecodynamics/vep_sim_beyondhooperville/README.md

 Select a working directory as above.

 #### Cloning this repository
 The first time you open Eclipse, a large welcome panel open.
-Close it by clicking the X nect to "Welcome" at the upper-left of the window.
+Close it by clicking the X next to "Welcome" at the upper-left of the window.
 A Git repository explorer come installed by default with Eclipse.
 To access the Git Repositories control panel (called a “Perspective” in Eclipse), from the menu bar, select Window → Perspective → Open Perspective → Other. . . and select “Git”.

 Developing in a Git repository should seem familiar to SVN users, though there are some subtle differences.
 Like SVN, Git repositories implement a two-tiered versioning system.
 A developer first “clones” a shared project or branch of a project, then makes changes to their local clone by “committing” them to that clone.
 The developer can at any time “pull” changes from the shared repository down to their local clone.
 Once their local version is ready to be shared, they can “push” their local changes to the shared repository, where they will supersede the version on the repository or be merged with changes other developers have pushed since creating their own clones.
 All users can clone this repository; only VEP developers have "push" permissions.